 Read More:- Handling legitimate cross-domain content duplication

-How to give Cross Domain Canonical tag URLs:
+a) How to give Cross Domain Canonical tag URLs

 There are two ways to give canonical tag on web pages to avoid duplicate content.

 #1.
-The content should be own and not duplicate to the other page (page URL) content, the Canonical link element structure should give the same URL (protocol) on the page load.
-It should be applicable for cross domains on your website. see the below example.
+The content should be own and not duplicate to the other page (page URL) content; the Canonical link element structure should give the same URL (protocol) on the page load.
+It should be applicable to cross domains on your website.
+See the below example.

-The above example represents the canonical URL of the other site which the content is the copier or duplicate from others site. in this way, we can tell search engines to which is the original content page URL.
+The above example represents the canonical URL of the other site in which the content is the copier or duplicate from other sites.
+In this way, we can tell search engines to which is the original content page URL.

 The rel=”canonical” tag added pages considered as original (valid page URLs) and not specified pages are considered as duplicate(invalid page URLs).